HESA Kowsar: Variants

 The Kowsar is produced in single and two-seater variants.

 Operational history

+In September 2018, it was reported that the Kowsar was test-flown back on August 21, 2018.
+On 26 November 2018, Brigadier General Abdolkarim Banitarafi, head of Iran Aviation Industries Organization (IAIO), announced that Iran was ready to export the jet.

 On 25 June 2020, the Iranian Ministry of Defence and Armed Forces Logistics announced that three new Kowsar aircraft had been delivered to the Islamic Republic of Iran Air Force, in a ceremony in Esfahan.
 The images published showed the aircraft painted in non-combat colours.

 Reactions

 Official

 Israel's defence minister Avigdor Liberman told press that it was a "natural reaction to an economic crisis", adding "[t]he Iranians are feeling very pressured by the continued US sanctions and in reaction they are coming out with these things, but we also shouldn’t dismiss it".
 Ofir Gendelman, spokesperson of the prime minister's office tweeted "The Iranian regime unveils the Kowsar plane and claims that it is ‘the first 100% locally-manufactured Iranian fighter jet'.
 It boasts about its offensive capabilities.
 But I immediately noticed that this is a very old American war plane (it was manufactured in the '50s).
 It is from the F-5 class of jets which has not been in use for decades".